Pharmacogenomics: Clinical implementation

-Reduction of Polypharmacy
+Reduction of polypharmacy

-A potential role pharmacogenomics may play would be to reduce the occurrence of polypharmacy.
-It is theorized that with tailored drug treatments, patients will not have the need to take several medications that are intended to treat the same condition.
-In doing so, they could potentially minimize the occurrence of ADRs, have improved treatment outcomes, and can save costs by avoiding purchasing extraneous medications.
-An example of this can be found in psychiatry, where patients tend to be receiving more medications than even age-matched non-psychiatric patients.
-This has been associated with an increased risk of inappropriate prescribing.
+A potential role for pharmacogenomics is to reduce the occurrence of polypharmacy: it is theorized that with tailored drug treatments, patients will not need to take several medications to treat the same condition.
+Thus they could potentially reduce the occurrence of adverse drug reactions, improve treatment outcomes, and save costs by avoiding purchase of some medications.
+For example, maybe due to inappropriate prescribing, psychiatric patients tend to receive more medications than age-matched non-psychiatric patients.

-The need for pharmacogenomics tailored drug therapies may be most evident in a survey conducted by the Slone Epidemiology Center at Boston University from February 1998 to April 2007.
+The need for pharmacogenomically tailored drug therapies may be most evident in a survey conducted by the Slone Epidemiology Center at Boston University from February 1998 to April 2007.
 The study elucidated that an average of 82% of adults in the United States are taking at least one medication (prescription or nonprescription drug, vitamin/mineral, herbal/natural supplement), and 29% are taking five or more.
-The study suggested that those aged 65 years or older continue to be the biggest consumers of medications, with 17-19 % in this age group taking at least ten medications in a given week.
+The study suggested that those aged 65 years or older continue to be the biggest consumers of medications, with 17–19% in this age group taking at least ten medications in a given week.
 Polypharmacy has also shown to have increased since 2000 from 23% to 29%.